🥇 🇨🇦 Online Poker Sites in Canada

 Some of the best online poker sites feature tempting high-prize-pool events.

 If lady luck happens to be by your side, you might walk away with full pockets and a new-found confidence born out of outperforming some serious tournament players.

 However, the size of the prize shouldn’t be the only thing to judge the site for.
-One should also look at the number of events per hours, game and buy-in variety, the guarantees ratio and the number of tournaments which allow rebuys/add-ons.
+One should also look at the number of events per hour, game and buy-in variety, the guarantees ratio, and the number of tournaments which allow rebuys/add-ons.

 You should also look for online poker rooms that offer a good number of tournaments free of the rebuy option.

 Rebuys increase luck-to-skill ratio during the early rounds owing to wild players that keep going all-in and continue to rebuy until they get fed up with busting out.

 Fast Withdrawal Processing

 Would you want to wait for 72 hours (or more) before the money is finally sent on its way?
 Probably not.